Store

 The Recovery Phase

-If you’re not actively pursuing recovery, the Recovery Phase of the adrenal fatigue crash and recovery cycle will be an automatic one.
+If you’re not actively pursuing recovery, the Recovery Phase of the Adrenal Fatigue crash and recovery cycle will be an automatic one.
 Unlike the Crash Phase, which can be sudden, the Recovery Phase is gradual.
 After putting into place the mechanisms to conserve energy, your body's energy levels will slowly increase.
 Physiological functions will also slowly come back.

 The Sub-Phases of Recovery